Demonstrations Are All You Need: Advancing Offensive Content Paraphrasing using In-Context Learning

 \subsection{Correlation between Manual Evaluation Score and Automated Toxicity Metric}

 The manual quality evaluation score considers not just Toxicity minimization in the generated paraphrase but also considers meaning preservation.
 Directly comparing it to the automated toxicity score is not possible since there is a semantic mismatch between the two metrics.
 Instead, we first compute the difference in the toxicity measured between the (offensive) utterance and the (inoffensive) paraphrase.
 Next, we compute the Pearson correlation between this difference in toxicity score to the manual quality evaluation score.
 This difference captures the comparisons made by the annotator while coming up with the manual scoring as shown in Tables \ref{table-scoring_dataset} and \ref{table-scoring_paraphrase}.
 Therefore, if there is correlation between this automatically computed difference and the manual scores, then convergent validity is assured.

-Tables \ref{pearson-correlation-1}, \ref{pearson-correlation-2}, \ref{pearson-correlation-3} show the computed Pearson correlation coefficient between the manual quality score and automated toxicity score under two different settings.
+Tables \ref{pearson-correlation-1}, \ref{pearson-correlation-2}, \ref{pearson-correlation-3} show the computed Pearson correlation coefficient between the manual quality evaluation score and automated toxicity score under two different settings.
 Type-1 represents the Pearson correlation coefficient between the manual quality score and automated toxicity score of the paraphrased output; and Type-2 represents the Pearson correlation coefficient between the manual quality score and difference in measured toxicity between original utterance and paraphrased output.
 Note, the dynamic range of the toxicity captured in the CAPP dataset is low because it mostly consists of rude speech that contains little or no foul language.